logmannn/recipebox/README.md

 Build a basic Recipe Box application in Angular from scratch.
 For now, you'll hard-code your Recipe objects into the application, just like we hard-coded our Tasks into our To Do List.
 At the very least, each Recipe object should contain properties for a title, a list of ingredients, and the directions necessary to prepare the recipe.

-* As a user, I want to see only the title of each recipe when I first visit the page
+1) As a user, I want to see only the title of each recipe when I first visit the page

-* As a user, I want to click a recipe's title to see its other details; like the ingredients and instructions.
+2) As a user, I want to click a recipe's title to see its other details; like the ingredients and instructions.

-* As a user, I want to be able to hide a recipe's details when I'm done viewing them.
+3) As a user, I want to be able to hide a recipe's details when I'm done viewing them.

-* As a user, I want to edit my recipes if I need to.
-I'd like to see changes reflected live on the page as I make them.
+4) As a user, I want to edit my recipes if I need to.
+  a) I'd like to see changes reflected live on the page as I make them.

 ## Specifications

+* Create a Recipe object called Recipe (this will be the structure of all recipes)

-* Create a Doctor Lookup object called Doctorlookup
+* Create a RecipeBox object called Recipe Box that will hold all the recipes

+* Instantiate a Recipe object called tempRecipe

+* Write to a property in the tempRecipe object

+* Fill the Ingredients and Instructions array of tempRecipe with mock data

+* Create a method in RecipeBox to **Add** a recipe to the AllRecipes array of Recipe objects

+* Create a method in RecipeBox that will output a recipe to console.log

+* Create a front end in HTML that displays a list of the Recipes in RecipeBox

+* Create a page in HTML that displays a single recipe

+* Create links from the list of Recipes on the top page that opens the page with a single recipe

+* Create a method in RecipeBox that will **Delete** a recipe

+* Create a method in RecipeBox to **Find** a recipe

+* Create a method in RecipeBox to **Edit** a recipe

 * Pretty up the UI

 * Refactor code as needed.

 ## Methodology

+. . .

 ## Technologies Used